Yes I Am (film): Production

 Director Aaron Bear began principal photography in 2016 after securing the cooperation of Weiland's partner Mike Schaefer and the trustees of the Weiland estate.
 World of Wonder founders Fenton Bailey and Randy Barbato boarded the project as executive producers, bringing financing and post-production resources.
 Filming spanned Seattle, Silicon Valley, and New York City, with interviews that include Bill Gates & Urvashi Vaid, extensive personal diaries, photographs, and never before seen photos of Microsoft during its infancy.
 Ric's diaries were digitized at Stanford University Libraries' Special Collections.

 Release

 Festival circuit

 The film debuted at the 2021 Provincetown International Film Festival followed by Mountainfilm (Telluride), OUTshine (Miami), Inside Out (Toronto), and the Palm Springs Cinema Diverse festival.

 Home media and streaming

-Kino Lorber issued the documentary on region-A DVD on June 13, 2023;.
+Kino Lorber issued the documentary on region-A DVDs on June 13, 2023;.
 WOW Presents Plus acquired worldwide VOD rights later that year, making the title available for streaming from November 15, 2023.